dmrokan/soyutnet-simulations/src/timed_net/doc.rst

 * The components are assembled and served to the consumer.
 * Lastly, the consumer places a new order to the producers.

-The diagram below shows the auto-generated PT net by `SoyutNet <https://soyutnet.readthedocs.io/>`__.
+The picture below is the auto-generated PT net diagram by `SoyutNet <https://soyutnet.readthedocs.io/>`__.

 .. image:: ../../src/timed_net/graph.png
    :align: center